Note: Files are in Adobe (PDF) format.

-The Group, comprising the Company and its subsidiaries, is a reputable regional integrated marine logistic company principally engaged in shipping and shipyard businesses.
+The Group is a regional integrated marine logistic company, which principally engages in shipping and shipyard businesses.

-The shipping business of the Group relates to the chartering of Offshore Supply Vessels (“OSVs”), comprising mainly Anchor Handling Tug Supply (“AHTS”) vessels, for deployment in the regional waters, including the Gulf of Thailand, Malaysia, Indonesia and Australia, as well as the chartering of tugboats and barges to customers, especially those which engaged in the mining, commodities, construction, infrastructure and land reclamation industries.
+The shipping business of the Group relates to the chartering of Offshore Supply Vessels (“OSVs”), which comprise mainly Anchor Handling Tug Supply (“AHTS”) vessels for deployment in the regional waters, including the Gulf of Thailand, Malaysia, Indonesia and Australia, as well as the chartering of tugboats and barges to customers, especially those which engaged in the mining, commodities, construction, infrastructure and land reclamation industries.

-The shipyard business of the Group relates to shipbuilding as well as the provision of ship maintenance, repair, outfitting and conversion service which are being carried out through its shipyard located in Batam, Indonesia.
-Occupying a total land area of approximately 34 hectares with a seafront of approximately 650 meters, the modern shipyard also houses three dry docks, which boost the Group’s technical capabilities and service offerings to undertake projects involving mid-sized and sophisticated vessels.
+The shipyard business of the Group relates to ship building as well as the provision of ship maintenance, repair, outfitting and conversion services, which are being carried out through its shipyard located in Batam, Indonesia.
+Occupying a total land area of approximately 34 hectares with a seafront of approximately 650 meters, the modern shipyard also houses three dry docks, which boosted the Group’s technical capabilities and service offerings to undertake projects involving mid-sized and sophisticated vessels.